communitiesuk/mhclg_template/README.md

-# GOV.UK Template
+# Hackney Council Digital Template

-This provides a template containing the GOV.UK header and footer, and associated assets.
-It provides a consistent GOV.UK brand experience across `www.hackney.gov.uk` and all services running under the `service.gov.uk` domain.
+This provides a template containing the Hackney Council header and footer, and associated assets.
+It aims to provide a consistent Hackney Council brand experience across `www.hackney.gov.uk`.

 The template is built from [`source`](source/) files, and multiple packages are generated to support different languages and frameworks.

-Packages are available for [RubyGems](https://rubygems.org/gems/hackney_template), NPM ([mustache](https://npmjs.org/package/hackney_template_mustache), [ejs](https://npmjs.org/package/hackney_template_ejs),  [jinja](https://npmjs.org/package/hackney_template_jinja)), and other [templating languages](docs/packaging.md).
+Packages for RubyGems, NPM, ejs, jinja, and other templating languages are available [here](https://github.com/unboxed/hackney_template/pkg).

-## Previewing the template

-You can [view a collection of auto-generated examples](http://alphagov.github.io/hackney_template/) of the current hackney_template release, which show how you can use the template.
+## Hackney Digital Style Guide

+This is currently in development in [`express_documentation`](express_documentation/).
+It's based on GOV.UK Elements.

+Start by running `npm start`.

 ## Requirements